oobabooga/text-generation-webui/README.md

 Optionally, you can use the following command-line flags:

 ```
 -h, --help      show this help message and exit
 --model MODEL   Name of the model to load by default.
---notebook     Launch the webui in notebook mode, where the output is written
+--notebook      Launch the webui in notebook mode, where the output is written to the same text
-               to the same text box as the input.
+                box as the input.
 --chat          Launch the webui in chat mode.
 --cpu           Use the CPU to generate text.
+--auto-devices  Automatically split the model across the available GPU(s) and CPU.
+--load-in-8bit  Load the model with 8-bit precision.
 --listen        Make the webui reachable from your local network.
 ```

 ## Presets